 There are a variety of tools to help extract and/or insert the component once reflow has been achieved.
 The extractor/insertion tool should provide the operator a good grip but should not unduly damage the component during removal or insertion.

 PC Board Pre-heat

-- To prevent thermal shock to the board.
-Ambient temperature in buildings in the winter can be as low as 13 C (55 F.) As the circuit board at this temperature comes in contact with molten solder, the extreme shock of the widely varying temperature may cause surface or internal damage.
+To prevent thermal shock to the board.
+The ambient temperature in buildings in the winter can be as low as 13 C (55 F.) As the circuit board at this temperature comes in contact with molten solder, the extreme shock of the widely varying temperature may cause surface or internal damage.

-- Pre-heat raises the temperature of the circuit board and the component to be removed.
+Pre-heat raises the temperature of the circuit board and the component to be removed.
 This allows for quicker component removal.
-This reduces the potential for burning of solder mask and the circuit board surface and reduces potential for other thermal damage.
+This reduces the potential for the burning of the solder mask and the circuit board surface and reduces the potential for other thermal damage.

 Procedure - Circuit Board Preparation

-- Apply High Temperature Tape to any flat surfaces surrounding the rework area to insulate the surface from extreme temperatures.
-Or apply high temperature flexible mask to protect irregular surfaces.
+Apply High-Temperature Tape to any flat surfaces surrounding the rework area to insulate the surface from extreme temperatures.
+Or apply the high-temperature flexible mask to protect irregular surfaces.
 The mask may need baking to provide the proper cure prior to reflow.

 Procedure - Circuit Board Pre-heat

 PC Boards returned from the field or where they have been exposed to moisture for some time.